 Managing clusters

-This how-to guide discusses how to manage clusters in a fleet, specifically:
+This how-to guide discusses how to manage member cluster lifecycle in a fleet, specifically:

-- how to join a cluster into a fleet; and
+- how to add a cluster to a fleet; and

-- how to set a cluster to leave a fleet; and
+- how to remove a cluster from a fleet; and

 A cluster can join in a fleet if: